ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 State Reports can be used as

 - *Context snapshots* that only report context information about a Thing or
-- *Proofshots* that report a Thing's state (or parts of it), which may include context information.
+- *Proofshots* that report a Thing's (partial) state, which may include context information.

-In the case of state report updates, we have *Deltas* that indicate state changes compared to a previous context snapshot or proofshot message.
+In the case of status report updates, we have *Deltas* that indicate state changes compared to a previous context snapshot or proofshot message.

 State patches can appear as *Patch messages* that indicate state changes that should be *applied* to a Thing.